buley/personal/src/content/failure.md

 **Strengths**
 - I see failure as a data point, not a personal flaw
-- I don't waste time lamenting mistakes—I focus on what to do next
+- I don't waste time lamenting mistakes--I focus on what to do next

-> *"Success is not final, failure is not fatal: It is the courage to continue that counts." — Winston Churchill*
+> *"Success is not final, failure is not fatal: It is the courage to continue that counts." -- Winston Churchill*

 **Potential Blind Spot**
 Sometimes, I move on too quickly and miss the deeper insight.
-Not every failure is just a problem to be solved—some require reflection, not just correction.
+Not every failure is just a problem to be solved--some require reflection, not just correction.

 ## 2. Loss-Cutting Efficiency